 - Information about your computer, including your IP address, geographic location, browser type and version, and operating system;

-- Information contained in any communications you send to us by e-mail or on our website, including their content and metadata;
+- Information contained in any communications you send us by e-mail or on our website, including their content and metadata;

-- Any other personal information you provide to us
+- Any other personal information you provide to us.

 Use of your personal information